-It will be taught by blended learning methods, supplemented by short on-site courses, while students are working in practice.
+The programme is taught by blended learning methods, including regular online seminars and tutorials, supplemented by short on-site courses while students are working in practice.

-This course is prescribed by the Architects Registration Board (ARB) and has been accredited by the Royal Institute of British Architects (RIBA) at Part 3 Level.
+This qualification is prescribed by the Architects Registration Board (ARB) and is accredited by the Royal Institute of British Architects (RIBA) at Part 3 Level.